ozturkoglukagan/ozturkoglukagan/README.md

 ### Welcome to my profile
-I'm a curious engineering student.
+curious engineering student

-- 🌱 I’m currently learning HTML, NodeJS, CSS and SCSS.
+- 🌱 I’m currently learning GO and NodeJS.

-Give me a follow if you liked what you see 👾
+give me a follow if you liked what you see 👾

 ![](https://komarev.com/ghpvc/?username=ozturkoglukagan&color=yellow)